View Article in PDF

 Livermore researchers have recently been calling national attention to applying the power of high-performance computing (HPC) to biology.
 According to Dave Rakestraw, head of Livermore’s chemical, biological, and explosives security program, the Laboratory is fostering collaborations across academia, industry, and government that promote HPC as a revolutionary approach to improved understanding of human health.
 The effort focuses on countering biosecurity threats, overcoming infectious disease challenges, and laying foundations for the future of critical care.

 Now, a historic partnership between the Department of Energy (DOE) and the National Cancer Institute (NCI) is applying the formidable computing resources at Livermore and other DOE national laboratories to advance cancer research and treatment.
 Announced in late 2015, the effort will help researchers and physicians better understand the complexity of cancer, choose the best treatment options for every patient, and reveal possible patterns hidden in vast patient and experimental data sets.
 The DOE–NCI agreement features three pilot programs that bring together nearly 100 cancer and biomedical researchers, computer scientists, and engineers.
 Livermore researchers are playing important roles in all three programs.
-Participants also include Argonne, Los Alamos, and Oak Ridge national laboratories; NCI’s Frederick National Laboratory for Cancer Research; and the U.S. Department of Veterans Affairs.
+Participants also include Argonne, Los Alamos, and Oak Ridge national laboratories; NCI’s Frederick National Laboratory for Cancer Research (FNLCR); and the U.S. Department of Veterans Affairs.

 “One of the goals of this partnership is to bring about a huge shift in how biological and medical research will be performed in the future,” says Fred Streitz, director of Livermore’s High Performance Computing Innovation Center.
 “We are investing in the computational tools needed to move the medical community toward a predictive approach to cancer,” he says.
 “Such tools may help explain why one cancer treatment is successful with one patient but fails with the next.”
 In that respect, the DOE–NCI partnership supports President Barack Obama’s Precision Medicine Initiative, which promotes developing treatments for various medical conditions that take into account patients’ individual variability in genes, microbiomes (the collection of microbes in or on the body), environment, health history, lifestyle, and diet.